Tuesday & Friday 7:20 am. 239,00 € / person

 - Personalized private tour according to your needs

 * Pepe Tours reserves the right to alter and modify the itinerary and the order of visits for organizational reasons.
 Upon request, the visit can be made in one of the following languages: Spanish, Dutch, English, French, German, Italian, Arabic, Portuguese.
+Depending on the availability and timetables of the trains, the trip between Madrid and Granada can be made by alternative public transport (regular bus line).

 If you find the private visit of Alhambra from Madrid a too expensive option, we offer you a cheaper option and at the same time, an unforgettable experience.
 We offer you a group visit of the Alhambra from Madrid.
 Your official guide of Granada, expert of Alhambra, will provide you with plenty of information about the construction of the Alhambra, the architecture and history details about the life of the kings and moorish sultans that used to live in the Alhambra.
 The visit will be done in small groups of a maximum of 30 people.
 Depending on the number of people, the visit could be in English only, or bilingual English and Spanish.